-- The trochanteric anastomosis provides the main blood supply to the head of the femur around the great trochanater.
-The nutrient arteries pass along the neck of femur beneath the capsule - The following arteries take part in the anastomosis: - the superior gluteal artery Internal - the inferior gluteal artery | iliac A - the medial femoral circumflex artery, and the lateral femoral circumflex artery.
-Profunda femoris
+- The trochanteric anastomosis provides the main blood supply to the head of the femur.
+The nutrient arteries pass along the neck of femur beneath the capsule - The following arteries take part in the anastomosis: - the superior gluteal artery - the inferior gluteal artery - the medial femoral circumflex artery, and the lateral femoral circumflex artery.